AloPeyk/AloPeyk-WooCommerce-Plugin/README.md

 *   Change default map marker
 *   Detect default transport type based on cart contents
 *   Define custom shipping cost (fixed amount or a percentage of cart total price) or fetch the real shipping cost based on distance and transport type via Alopeyk API
-*   Options for payment methods (methods like **“Cash on Delivery”** can be marked as **“has returned”** to notify Alopeyk courier to return back to the origin address and bring the money taken from the customer back)
+*   Options for payment methods (methods like **“Cash on Delivery”** can be marked as **“has returned”** to notify Alopeyk courier to return to the origin address and bring the money taken from the customer back)
 *   Show Alopeyk shipping method, its type, and its cost in the list of shipping methods in front if available
 *   Add a map and address detail fields anywhere an address is being entered or edited both in admin and frontend
 *   Inline chat with Alopeyk support